Welcome from Dr. Podolsky

 In regard to clinical care, UT Southwestern contributes directly and indirectly to the quality of health care available to those who live in Dallas and North Texas.
-The majority of physicians who practice in the area were trained at UT Southwestern, and in addition to the care provided by UT Southwestern faculty physicians to patients at our affiliated partners – Parkland Memorial Hospital, Children’s Medical Center, and the Dallas VA Medical Center – UT Southwestern University Hospitals (Zale Lipshy University Hospital and William P. Clements Jr. University Hospital) provide members of the Dallas community access to the most advanced care for the most serious medical problems.
-Clements University Hospital is a designated stroke center, our Harold C. Simmons Cancer Center is the only National Cancer Institute-designated comprehensive cancer center in North Texas, and the nursing program achieved Magnet status, recognized as the gold standard of nursing excellence.
-Clements University Hospital is designed to be an expression of our commitment to delivering high-quality, patient-centric care that reflects the integration of our academic and clinical missions.
-The new Clements University Hospital opened in late 2014, and is designed to be an expression of our commitment to delivering high-quality, patient-centric care that reflects the integration of our academic and clinical missions.
+The majority of physicians who practice in the area were trained at UT Southwestern, and in addition to the care provided by UT Southwestern faculty physicians to patients at our affiliated partners – Parkland Hospital, Children’s Health℠ Children’s Medical Center, and the Dallas VA Medical Center – UT Southwestern University Hospitals (Zale Lipshy University Hospital and William P. Clements Jr. University Hospital) provide members of the Dallas community access to the most advanced care for the most serious medical problems.
+Clements University Hospital is a designated stroke center, our Harold C. Simmons Comprehensive Cancer Center is the only National Cancer Institute-designated comprehensive cancer center in North Texas, and the nursing program achieved Magnet status, recognized as the gold standard of nursing excellence.
+Clements University Hospital opened in late 2014, and is designed to be an expression of our commitment to delivering high-quality, patient-centric care that reflects the integration of our academic and clinical missions.

 To position UT Southwestern for success in the changing landscape of health care delivery and to provide the citizens of North Texas with expanded, comprehensive access to quality health care, UT Southwestern formed a clinically integrated network, Southwestern Health Resources, with Texas Health Resources to leverage the strengths of both organizations.
 Southwestern Health Resources began operations in April 2016, and it encompasses 31 hospitals locations, 300 clinics, and more than 2,600 physicians across a 16-county area.